htripathi12/Fetch-ML-Internship/README.md

 As mentioned previously, if you change the port in your run command, you must adjust it here as well.
 You should see the application's homepage displaying the predicted vs. actual monthly receipt counts, along with the associated dataframe.

+## Thank You

-## Thank you for reviewing my submission!
+Thank you for reviewing my submission!